Archiepiscopal Palace of Alcalá de Henares: Disastrous fire of 1939

-The Archbishop's Palace was a barracks for tanks and ammunitions, both during and after the Civil War, when, for the failure to prevent flammable materials that were there, there was a big fire.
+The Archbishop's Palace was a barracks for tanks and ammunition, both during and after the Civil War, when, for the failure to prevent flammable materials that were there, there was a big fire.
 It was not the first suffered in its long history, but one of the most voracious, because it destroyed much of the buildings and the documentation kept there for three centuries.

-Among the artistic treasures that were lost in the Archbishop's Palace are: the Mudéjar coffered ceiling of the Hall of Councils, the monumental staircase of Covarrubias -author of the façade-, the courtyard of Fonseca, the courtyard of the Hallelujah, the facade of the courtyard of the Ave Maria, paintings, and the first archaeological museum of the city.
+Among the artistic treasures that were lost in the Archbishop's Palace are: the Mudéjar coffered ceiling of the Hall of Councils, the monumental staircase of Covarrubias -architect of the façade-, the courtyard of Fonseca, the courtyard of the Hallelujah, the façade of the courtyard of the Ave Maria, paintings, and the first archaeological museum of the city.

 The building

-The building has undergone numerous constructions and rehabilitations, being especially devastating the fire of August 11, 1939, which destroyed two thirds of its structure: three courtyards ("the Fonseca" or "the Covarrubias", "the Hallelujah" and the "of the Fountain" or the "Small garden"), the "Staircase of honor", the "Facade of the Ave Maria", which was of Herrerian style and the "Garden of the Vicar".
+The building has undergone numerous constructions and rehabilitations, the fire of August 11, 1939 being especially devastating, which destroyed two thirds of its structure: three courtyards ("the Fonseca" or "the Covarrubias", "the Hallelujah" and the "Small garden" or "of the Fountain"), the "Staircase of honor", the "Facade of the Ave Maria", which was of Herrerian style and the "Garden of the Vicar".
 A rehabilitation of the less damaged parts was completed in 1996 and was necessary.

 Currently has 16 towers, highlighting the "Tower of Tenorio".
-Entering through the parade courtyard, appears the Renaissance main facade of the building.
+Entering through the parade courtyard, appears the Renaissance main façade of the building.
 It is divided into two bodies, being the low of ashlar, with two floors of Plateresque windows that joins an upper gallery of gemanates arches.
-On the central window is a Baroque coat of terracotta, which replaced the imperial of Charles V, Holy Roman Emperor.
+On the central window is a Baroque coat of arms terracotta, which replaced the imperial coat of arms of Charles V, Holy Roman Emperor.
 The blazon is of the Cardinal-Infante Luis Antonio of Bourbon, son of Philip V, first Bourbon replacing the Habsburg dynasty.
 This courtyard is closed at south by a cast iron grille, made in Belgium in the 19th century.

-In the east wing, where was the "Hall of Councils", was done in the 19th century a major restoration in its exterior and interior by Juan José Urquijo y Manuel Laredo, following the Neo-Mudéjar style.
-In 1997 was opened the restored neo-Gothic chapel that replaces the missing Hall of Councils.
-In the lower floor has made a modern auditorium, replacing the "Hall of the Queen Isabella".
+In the east wing, where the "Hall of Councils" used to be, underwent a major restoration in its exterior and interior in the 19th century by Juan José Urquijo y Manuel Laredo, following the Neo-Mudéjar style.
+In 1997 the restored neo-Gothic chapel was opened, which replaced the missing Hall of Councils.
+In the lower floor a modern auditorium has been made, replacing the "Hall of the Queen Isabella".